-Recording yourself is a great way to monitor your progress and improve.
+Recording yourself on saxophone is a great way to monitor your progress and improve.

 Like many things, you can spend a little or a lot (and I mean A LOT!) on gear but to get started it doesn’t need to cost a fortune.
 In fact, you only need a couple of main pieces of kit to get started.
 It’s often best to spend less and then look to upgrade down the track as your skills develop.

 Most home studio setups are based around a laptop or desktop computer which gives you a lot of processing power.
 This means you can do so much more than just record your sax.
 You can also record along with backing tracks, add effects, and edit your audio or build up your own tracks entirely.

 There are also standalone recording devices on the market but generally these are either specialist tools, or designed specifically for just recording audio.
 For this article I will be focussing on computer based setups because I think they offer the most flexibility.
 And most of us have a computer already, which is often the most expensive part of the setup.